-Credit hours variable, typically 3 to 6 credit hours per semester The intensive study and practice of the craft and art of fiction, creative-nonfiction, $\frac{1}{2} \left(\frac{1}{2} \right) = \frac{1}{2} \left(\frac{1}{2} \right) \left(\frac{1}{2}$ and/or poetry.
-In accordance with AWP Hallmarks, the student must submit a minimum of 40 pages of prose of 20 pages of poetry, and the student must read and write reviews of a minimum of 10 books assigned by the instructor.
+Credit hours variable, typically 3 to 6 credit hours per semester

+The intensive study and practice of the craft and art of fiction, creative-nonfiction, and/or poetry.
+In accordance with AWP Hallmarks, the student must submit a minimum of 40 pages of prose of 20 pages of poetry.
 Course content is unique with each offering.
 May be repeated for up to 30 hours credit.